maxdesalle/ft_transcendence/README.md

       data: <user_id> (from the user that invited you) }));
 ```
-Check out client/player.html <script> part at the bottom
+Check out client/player.html "script" part at the bottom

 ## Chat
 What you can do for now: